dangkhai98nd/MovieApp/README.md

 # Project 1 - MovieApp

-**Name of your app** shows the latest movies currently playing in theaters.
+MovieApp shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total

 ## User Stories